Tarides Logo

 If you have questions about Eio or how to use it, you can fill in our contact form, and we will contact you.
 You can also ask questions on the OCaml Discuss forum or open issues and pull requests in the Eio repo.

-To keep up with our activities, you can always follow us on X (formerly known as Twitter) and LinkedIn.
+To keep up with our activities, you can always follow us on X (formerly known as Twitter), LinkedIn, Mastodon, Threads.
 We look forward to connecting with you!

 Tarides champions open-source development.
 We create and maintain key features of the OCaml language in collaboration with the OCaml community.
 To learn more about how you can support our open-source work, discover our page on GitHub.